shrehalko/Election_Analysis/README.md

 # Election_Analysis
-Performing Analysis on Kickstarter data to uncover trends.
+Performing Analysis on Election data in Colorado.

 ## Table of Contents
 - [Overview of Project](#OverviewProject)